 - If fast-food restaurants comply with the Deductions Law, they may be liable for criminal sanctions under the federal Labor Management Relations Act, which prohibits employers from making payments to labor organizations, except for payroll deductions to federally recognized labor unions.

 The lawsuit remains pending before a federal judge.
 The City and the plaintiffs agreed to stay enforcement of the lawsuit pending resolution of the case or until March 30, 2018, whichever occurs first.

 Speak With a New York City Employee Rights Attorney Today

 If New York City ultimately prevails, it would be good news for employees who want to help support organizations that advocate for improved labor conditions.
 Even as the Deductions Law remains in limbo, that does not mean you have to stand by and put up with abusive workplace conditions.
-If your employer is violating your legal rights in any way, contact the New York City employment law attorneys at Mahir S. Nisar, Attorney at Law today.
+If your employer is violating your legal rights in any way, contact the New York City employment lawyers at Nisar Law Group, P.C. today.